 - Is the lot where your RV will be parked safe and secure?

-Once you’ve found a consigner, they will examine your RV and appraise it to come up with a rental rate they think is appropriate for the vehicle.
-They will most likely consider their past experience with similar vehicles — along with mileage and cost for them to clean and detail the RV (if they offer that service).
+Once you’ve found a consigner, they will examine your RV and appraise it to come up with a rental rate or sales price they think is appropriate for the vehicle.
+They will most likely consider their past experience with similar vehicles.
+Mileage and other costs like cleaning fees may also be a factor.
 From there, the consigner should provide you with a contract.

 What are the benefits of using a consigner?

-We have already pointed out a few of the benefits to using a consigner to rent out your RV, but here are a few more:
+We have already covered a few of the benefits of using a consigner, but here are a few more:

 - It will save you time and effort

-- They will advertise and market your RV, reaching a larger number of prospective renters than you can
+- They will advertise and market your RV, reaching a larger number of prospective buyers and renters than you can

-- You will not have to show the vehicle to interested renters
+- You will not have to show the vehicle to interested buyers or renters

-- They usually have renters roaming their lots, and may already have a renter in mind for your RV
+- They usually have buyers roaming their lots, and may already have a buyer in mind for your RV

 - The consigner will handle all transactions and paperwork

-- They may offer trip financing options, broadening your prospective customer base
+- They may offer financing options, broadening your prospective customer base

 What are the downsides to using a consigner?